A daily blog of my robotics journey in SF, Summer 2025

 Some thoughts from the day:

-- I see how a limitation of imitation learning is that it's hard for the robot to become better than the demonstrations.
-For better results, robots presumably need to be able to do some form of experimentation themselves.
-Reward models might also be an interesting avenue: in this approach, a model (not the one controlling the robot) evaluates the video and assigns a score from 0–100 for each frame based on how close the robot is to successfully completing the task.
-This way, the robot could collect data itself and you could iteratively retrain the model using only the best samples.
+I see how a limitation of imitation learning is that it’s hard for the robot to become better than the demonstrations.
+For better results, robots presumably need some ability to experiment on their own.
+Reward models might also be an interesting avenue: in this approach, a model (separate from the control policy) evaluates the video and assigns a score from 0–100 for each frame based on how close the robot is to successfully completing the task.
+This would let the robot collect data autonomously, and you could iteratively retrain the model using only the best samples.

-- For my chess game, it would be good if the robot's camera were at the bottom rather than the top of the gripper.
-This way, the arm would maintain visual contact with the piece to be moved throughout the entire movement.
+For my chess game, it would be better if the robot’s camera were at the bottom rather than the top of the gripper.
+This way, the arm maintains visual contact with the piece throughout the entire motion.

-Recording an episode takes 15s + ~30–40s to encode/compress the videos.
-If I collect more data, it would be worth investing time to see if I could encode all videos in batch after recording them.
+Recording an episode takes 15 seconds plus 30–40 seconds to encode/compress the videos.
+If I collect more data, it’s worth exploring whether I can batch-encode all videos after recording.

 First policy results!